About

 Truth-Seeking

-I’m actively seeking truth about business, about myself, about the market.
-I’m not interested in comfortable narratives.
+Actively seeking truth — about business, about himself, about the market.
+Not interested in comfortable narratives.

 Authenticity